gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-cameras.md

-Anytime the camera's settings change we need to call the camera's [`updateProjectionMatrix`](PerspectiveCamera.updateProjectionMatrix) function so we made a function called `updateCamera` add passed it to dat.GUI to call it when things change.
+Anytime the camera's settings change we need to call the camera's [`updateProjectionMatrix`](PerspectiveCamera.updateProjectionMatrix) function so we made a function called `updateCamera` add passed it to lil-gui to call it when things change.

 {{{example url="cameras-perspective.html" }}}